-Of the 10 species of sycamore (Platanus species), one species, American sycamore (Platanus occidentalis) and one hybrid, London plane tree (Platanus x acerifolia) are common in South Carolina.
-Both of these trees are well adapted to all areas of the state; however, they are susceptible to some diseases and insect pests.
-As always, the first line of defense against pest problems is to follow recommended cultural practices in order to maintain healthy plants.
-The healthier a plant is, the better it is able to withstand disease and insect pests.
+Of the 10 species of sycamore (Platanus species), one species, American sycamore (Platanus occidentalis), and one hybrid, London plane tree (Platanus x acerifolia) are common in South Carolina.
+Both of these trees are well adapted to all areas of the state; however, they are susceptible to a few diseases and insect pests.
+As always, the first line of defense against pest problems is to follow recommended cultural practices to maintain healthy plants.
+The healthier a plant is, the better it can withstand disease and insect pests.
 For information on cultural practices that favor the growth of healthy sycamores, see HGIC 1022, Sycamore.

-Anthracnose (Leaf & Twig Blight): Anthracnose is the most serious disease of American sycamore, but generally causes only minor damage to the London plane tree.
-It is caused by the fungus Apiognomonia venata (asexual stage – Discula platani).
+Anthracnose (Leaf & Twig Blight): Anthracnose is the most serious disease of American sycamore but generally causes only minor damage to the London plane tree.
+It is caused by the fungus Apiognomonia veneta (asexual stage – Discula platani).
 This disease may appear as four distinct phases:

 - Twig Blight: This phase occurs in the spring before leaf emergence, killing tips of small, 1-year-old twigs.

 - Bud Blight: This phase occurs in April and May.
 The expanding buds die because of the girdling action of the canker on the branch.

 - Shoot Blight: New shoots and immature leaves on infected branches suddenly die.

 - Leaf Blight: The most characteristic symptoms are crinkling and browning of the leaves.
 Entire leaves may be killed and then fall.
 These symptoms are very similar to those caused by late spring frost injury.